Torh-21/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 This is the README file for the 0x04-python-more_data_structures directory.
-The 0-square_matrix_simple.py computes the square value of all integers of a matrix.
+The 0-square_matrix_simple.py function computes the square value of all integers of a matrix.
+The 1-search_replace.py function replaces all occurrences of an element by another in a new list.
 The